students working on tablet and laptop devices

 Learn more about Blackboard

-For those who cannot attend any of the scheduled sessions, CITL has created self-paced workshops on Transitioning to the Ultra Course View and an Introduction to Blackboard Original Course View.
+For those who cannot attend any of the scheduled sessions, CITL has created a self-paced workshop on the Ultra Course View.

 The Teaching and Learning with Blackboard site contains instructions, tutorials, and other helpful information related to using Blackboard for your courses, including answers to Frequently Asked Questions.